HMXCorp/ACTS-Procurement-Accelerator/DeliveryIP_GitHub/BusinessUseCasePortal/README.md

     ![image of github](img/gitdownload.png)

 2. Open the Power App environment.
-This eniornment is set up and supplied by the customer.
+This environment is set up and supplied by the customer.

 3. Add the following connection to the environment: